-The 5th World Forum of Local Economic Development will be held in Córdoba, Argentina, from 2 – 4 December 2019.
+The V World Forum of Local Economic Development will be held in Córdoba, Argentina, in 2020.

-This event is part of an open working process, started in 2011, which promotes an international dialogue and shares experiences on Local Economic Development (LED).
+This event is part of an open working process, started in 2011, which promotes an international dialogue and experience sharing in Local Economic Development (LED).
 It provides the opportunity to transform a global alliance of engaged actors into concrete partnerships at the country and local level.

 The Forum will constitute a platform for dialogue on key issues such as poverty eradication, employment and decent work, sustainable entrepreneurship, multi-stakeholder partnerships, including the involvement of civil society, workers’ and employers’ organizations.
 Ultimately, it will analyse how the LED approach stands out as an operational and strategic approach to localize the 2030 Agenda for Sustainable Development and its Sustainable Development Goals.